fluencelabs/nox/cli/README.md

 You can use `./fluence [SUBCOMMAND] --help` to learn how to use commands.

 ## Usage examples
-### Requirements
-CLI assumes a running Ethereum & Swarm on `http://localhost:8545/` and `http://localhost:8500/` respectively.
-Use `--eth_url` and `--swarm_url` to change that.

-Also, take a look at [deployment scripts](tools/deploy/README.md), they will assist you in running Swarm, Ethereum and Fluence nodes.

 ### Register a node
 To provide your computation resources to Fluence network, you need to register your computer within smart-contract.
 The simplest way to do that is through CLI.
 The following command will register a node with the following parameters: